 Connect with MEM's vast faculty and alumni networks and perfect interviewing and resume-building skills through McCormick and Northwestern's career offices.

-Faculty is drawn from multiple Northwestern schools and augmented with leading industry professionals who bring current trends and challenges to
+Faculty is drawn from multiple Northwestern schools and augmented with leading industry professionals who bring current trends and challenges to the classroom.

 Engage directly with industry through project work, site visits, social events, guest lecturers and optional internships.